 To test your vinegar, first, use the syringe to measure 2 ml of homemade vinegar and transfer it to the testing cup.

 Add 20 ml of water and 3 drops of indicator solution and to the vinegar and stir (I use a chopstick).

 Fill the syringe with 10 ml of standard base.
 Add the standard base to the mixture in the testing cup 1 ml at a time, stirring after each addition.

-At first, the liquid will turn clear after each addition of standard base.
+At first, the liquid will turn clear after each addition of the standard base.
 Eventually, it will darken and turn pink.
 Stop adding standard base at this point.

 Once the liquid has turned pink, make a note of how much standard base you added to get to that point.
-For example, since you started with 10 ml of standard base, if you have 2 left after the addition that made the testing sample change color, then you added 8 ml of standard base.
+For example, since you started with 10 ml of the standard base, if you have 2 left after the addition that made the testing sample change color, then you added 8 ml of standard base.

 Now comes a little math.
 Multiply the number of milliliters of standard base you added by 0.6.
 The result is the percentage of acetic acid in your vinegar.
-If you added 8 ml of standard base, for example, multiply 8 x 0.6 and you get 4.8, or 4.8% acetic acid.
+If you added 8 ml of the standard base, for example, multiply 8 x 0.6 and you get 4.8, or 4.8% acetic acid.